tmobile/magentaA11y/_checklist-native/loading_spinner.md

 ## Android

 ### Developer notes
-- A loading icon communicates that a screen or page is loading.
+- A loading spinner communicates that a screen or page is loading.
 The screen reader is informed by hearing “loading” or anything similar, to understand that they should wait to continue
-- The screen reader user should not have to swipe to the icon.
-It should be dynamically announced
+- The screen reader user should not have to swipe to the loading spinner.
+It should be dynamically or programmatically announced
-- Screen reader focus on the icon is optional
+- Screen reader focus on the loading spinner is optional
 - If the screen takes a long time to load, the announcement for loading may happen again

 ### Name
-- Name describes the purpose of the icon
+- Name describes the purpose of the loading spinner

 - **Android Views**
   - `android:text` XML attribute
   - Optional: use `contentDescription` for a more descriptive name, depending on type of view and for elements (icons) without a visible label
   - `contentDescription` overrides `android:text`
-  - Use `labelFor` attribute to associate the visible label with the control
+  - Use `labelFor` attribute to associate the visible label with the element

 - **Jetpack Compose**
   - Compose uses semantics properties to pass information to accessibility services.
   - Example specification of contentDescription in compose: `modifier = Modifier.semantics { contentDescription = "" }`

 ### Focus
-- The screen reader user should not have to swipe to the icon to announce “Loading”
+- The screen reader user should not have to swipe to the loading spinner to announce “Loading”

 - **Android Views**
   - `importantForAccessibility` makes the element visible to the Accessibility API